hmcts/rpx-xui-webapp/README.md

 ## VPN make sure is running

+## Node Proxy Server
+Run `npm run start:node`

 ## Frontend
-Run `npm run stat:node` for a dev server.
+Run `npm run start:ng` for a dev server in separate terminal.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

-## Node Proxy Server
-Run `npm run stat:node` in separate terminal.

 ## Code scaffolding